-The proposal on driving licences amends existing EU law and is inspired by best practices already in force in several Member States.
+The proposal on driving licences amends existing EU law and is inspired by best practices already in force in several Member States

-- A key objective of the new rules will be improving road safety, with measures including: - A probation period of at least two years for novice drivers after passing the test, and a zero-tolerance rule on drink-driving.
-This is essential as even if young drivers only represent 8% of all car drivers, 2 out of 5 fatal collisions involve a driver or rider aged under 30. - Allowing young people to take their test and commence accompanied driving of cars and lorries from the age of 17, to gain driving experience.
+- · A key objective of the new rules will be improving road safety, with measures including: - A probation period of at least two years for novice drivers after passing the test, and a zero-tolerance rule on drink-driving.
+This is essential as even if young drivers only represent 8% of all car drivers, 2 out of 5 fatal collisions involve a driver or rider aged under 30. - · Allowing young people to take their test driving experience.

-- Adapting driver training and testing to better prepare drivers for the presence of vulnerable users on the road.
-This will help improve safety for pedestrians, cyclists, as well as users of e-scooters and e-bikes as the EU transitions to more sustainable urban mobility. - A more targeted assessment of medical fitness, taking into account advances in medical treatment for diseases such as diabetes.
-Drivers will also be encouraged to update their driving skills and knowledge to keep up with technological developments.
+- better prepare drivers for the presence of improve safety for pedestrians, cyclists, as well as users of e-scooters and e-bikes as the EU transitions to more sustainable urban mobility. - fitness, taking into account advances in medical treatment for diseases such as diabetes.
+Drivers will also be encouraged to keep up with technological developments.